 I remember when I was a child, film trailers used to be the disposable part of the movie-going experience.
 The ten minutes or so you skip before the film so you can arrive late, nip off for one last bathroom break or open all the noisy sweets you’d bought seconds before.

-A trailer is a carefully crafted miniature, condensing all the action, tension and drama of the feature film in to a montage designed to convey the mood you’ll experience when watching, but leave you with questions that can only be answered by the main event.
-It’s a hook, used to create hype.
+A trailer is a carefully crafted miniature, condensing all the action, tension and drama of the feature film into a montage.
+It is designed to convey the mood you’ll experience when watching, but leave you with questions that can only be answered by the main event.
+It’s a hook used to create hype.

 With the growth of YouTube, Vimeo and even Facebook, trailers are now accessible anywhere.
 They are easily searchable and often the first web result if you type any film title into Google.
-The recent record set by the second trailer for ‘Star Wars: The Force Awakens’ – which attracted 30.65 million views in 24 hours – is proof that a trailer is an impressive way to reach millions of potential movie-goers without them even stepping into a cinema.
+The second trailer for Star Wars: The Force Awakens attracted 30.65 million views in 24 hours.
+This record is proof that a good trailer can reach millions of potential movie-goers before they step into a cinema.

-The trailer itself is not the sole important factor anymore.
+The revealing of a film’s trailer has become an event that will last until you can view the real thing.
+But the trailer itself is not the only important factor in film promotion.
 There needs to be an entire campaign.
-A website with a countdown to the release of the first glimpse, fan reaction videos and countless blogs picking apart the mise-en-scene of every shot and what it could mean in relation to the film’s source material.
+A website with a countdown to the release of the first glimpse, fan reaction videos and countless blogs picking apart the mise en scène of every shot and what it could mean in relation to the film’s source material.

-Once you’ve watched a few summer film promos in a row, the well-timed explosions, musical crescendos and dramatic yet vague dialogue will make it clear you may need a ‘recipe’ for the successful marketing of your film, as Red Letter Media demonstrates beautifully in this video.
+Once you’ve watched a few summer film promos in a row, the well-timed explosions, musical crescendos and dramatic yet vague dialogue will make it clear you may need a ‘recipe’ for the successful marketing of your film.
+Red Letter Media demonstrates this beautifully in this video.

 Every decision made is crucial because trailers have the ability to let you imagine the best version of a film.
 One that inspires, intrigues and motivates!
-Even if the finished feature – much like the recent ‘Fantastic Four’ reboot – is not so fantastic after all.
+Even if the finished feature – much like the recent Fantastic Four reboot – is not so fantastic after all.